-Dr Edwin C. Moses, an Olympic Champion, sports administrator, diplomat and businessman, is one of the most respected and recognized athletes of our time.
+Dr Edwin C. Moses, a former Olympic Champion, Sports Administrator, Diplomat and Businessman, is one of the most respected and recognised athletes of our time.

 Over a period of nine years, nine months and nine days, from August 1977 until May 1987, Moses collected 122 straight victories, 107 of these were finals.
 He received the ultimate honour bestowed by his sport when he was inducted into the U.S. Track and Field Hall of Fame on 3rd December 1994.
 In 2000, he was elected by his fellow members to become the Chairman of the Laureus World Sports Academy, a position which he still holds after 10 years.
 The Laureus World Sports Academy is a unique association of 46 of the greatest living sporting legends from sports as diverse as football, cricket tennis, athletics, rugby, skateboarding and motor racing.